 - Don't omit the ground toasted rice.
 It not only adds a nutty flavor, but it also acts as a binder.

 - Palm sugar can be substituted for the granulated sugar.

 - The flavor should be a balance of hot, sour, salty, sweet.
 This can be adjusted individually at table side with extra fish sauce, lime juice, chili flakes, and sugar.

-- 1 large heat iceberg lettuce or green leaf
+1 large head iceberg or green leaf lettuce

 Trim chicken of visible fat and cut into 1-inch cubes.
 Place in single layer on tray and freeze until partially frozen, about 30 minutes.
 Working in 2 or 3 batches, pulse chicken in food processor until roughly ground into pieces the size of small peas; set aside.

 In a large 12-inch skillet (or wok), heat the chicken stock over medium-high heat with the oil, sugar, and salt.
 Add the chicken and the garlic, and cook until the chicken is just cooked through, stirring and breaking up the chicken, about 2 to 3 minutes.
 Stir in the lime juice, fish sauce, and chili flakes.
 Stir in the shallots, mint, and cilantro.

 Stir in the ground toasted rice.
 Season to taste with more sugar, lime juice, fish sauce, and chili flakes as desired.
 Serve the larb warm or room temperature rice and lettuce.

 |Amount per serving|